w3c/webidl2.js/README.md

 will generate a `browser-tests.html` file that you can open in a browser.
 As of this writing tests pass in the latest Firefox, Chrome, Opera, and Safari.
 Testing on IE and older versions will happen progressively.

-## TODO

-* add some tests to address coverage limitations
-* add a push API for processors that need to process things like comments